exvim/exvim.github.io/docs/getting-start.md

 If you check your project directory, there also a hidden folder named `.exvim.foobar/` under it.
 This folder stores all the project files used in exVim for `foobar.exvim` project.

+**Note:** You can have multiple `.exvim` files in one project.
+This allow you to apply different settings for different purpose.

 ## Build your project tree

 Move your cursor to the project window at the left.
 Press `<leader>R` [[1]](#footnotes),